virgesmith/UKCensusAPI/README.md

 This produces:
 - python and R code snippets that build the query and call this package to download the data
-- (optionally, depending on above selections) the data itself in the cache directory
+- (optionally, depending on above selections) the data itself (which is cached)

-The code snippets can be copy/pasted into user code, or the (cached) data can simply be loaded by user code.
+The code snippets are designed to be copy/pasted into user code, or the (cached) data can simply be loaded by user code.

-Another important usage example is to be able to easily switch a data query to a different geographical area and/or a different geographical resolution by modifying an existing query on a specific table.
+Note for R users - the interactive query functionality does not work within RStudio (due to its redirection of stdin), use a standalone R session.

-In this case only the 'geography' element of the query changes.
-This package provides functionality to easily modify the geographical coverage of existing data queries.
-Examples are provided in `geoquery.py`.
+Existing queries can easily be modified to switch to a different geographical area and/or a different geographical resolution.
+Examples are provided in [`geoquery.py`](examples/geoquery.py) and [`geoquery.R`](examples/geoquery.R).

 #### Code